 • Develops new biocompatible materials for artificial organs, blood vessels, tendons, or ligaments

 • Designs a product that grants more independence to those with disabilities

 …to make a difference.
 Is this you?

-The Textile Engineering Program is accredited by ABET, and is a joint program between College of Engineering and College of Textiles.
+The Textile Engineering Program is accredited by ABET, and is a joint program between College of Engineering and Wilson College of Textiles.
 Textile engineering courses deal with the application of scientific and engineering principles to the design and control of all aspects of fiber, textile, and apparel processes, products, and machinery.
 These include natural and man-made materials, interaction of materials with machines, safety and health, energy conservation, and waste and pollution control.
 Additionally, students are given experience in plant design and layout, machine and wet process design and improvement, and designing and creating textile products.
 Throughout the Textile Engineering curriculum, students take classes from other engineering and disciplines including: Mechanical, Chemical, Materials and Industrial Engineering Departments.